 Worldviews address ultimate reality and since worldview is an essential part of critical realism, it provides the philosophical tools to better understand mysticism.
 As for what a worldview is I have discussed in greater detail elsewhere.

 As you can see various worldviews can conceive of ultimate reality very differently.
 As such mystical experiences informed by such frameworks can be so distinct that they are contradictory.
 The feel of these experiences can be very similar such but their content can make a world of difference.
 Whether visions, trances, premonitions, intuitions, ecstasies, out of body experiences etc. mystical experiences often share a lot in common.
 Even though the form these experiences take does matter, it should not take precedence over substance.
 In the case of Micaiah versus the king’s prophets both visionary experiences did indeed happen but only one was reliable.
 Both could not be true.
-If not anything it at least means mystical experiences should not be accepted uncritically.
+At the very least it means mystical experiences should not be accepted uncritically.
 What criteria then should be used to assess the mystical?

 Swinburne, R, Faith and Reason, 2nd edition, 2005.